 However, there are some discernible features and trends emerging in respect of such cases in Denmark.
-For a start, there are some Denmark-specific form and procedural requirements which may historically have meant that cases are harder to bring in Denmark and that the cases there have been have generally involved securities litigation matters.
+For a start, there are some Denmark-specific form and procedural requirements which may historically have meant that cases were harder to bring in Denmark and that the cases there generally involved securities litigation matters.
 However, this is now broadening in scope, with numerous cases being brought in a range of different areas.

 Mandatory criteria to bring a claim as a collective action

-One of the reasons there have only been a few collective redress suits in Denmark could be the numerous inclusion criteria that need to be met in order to bring a collective action suit.
-First, as with any other claim before the courts, the claim must be legitimate and be suitable for trial, it must be current and the plaintiff must have a specific interest in pursuing the case.
-Specific to collective actions, the claims aggregated in the action must meet additional requirements:
+One of the reasons there have only been a few collective redress suits in Denmark could be the extensive inclusion criteria that need to be met in order to bring a collective action suit.
+First, as with any other claim before the courts, the claim must be legitimate and suitable for trial, it must be current, and the plaintiff must have a specific interest in pursuing the case.
+Specifically in relation to collective actions, the claims aggregated in the action must meet additional requirements: